Chemical Structure Wrapper

 Historical Note: This element (<chem-struct-wrap>) was significantly remodeled from previous versions of this Tag Set.
-The current NISO JATS values are backward compatible with the last NLM version, but not with earlier versions.
+The current NISO JATS values are backwards compatible with the last NLM version, but not with earlier versions.
 Specifically, the <chem-struct-wrap> element replaces the <chem-struct-wrapper> element, which is no longer available.

 <!ELEMENT chem-struct-wrap %chem-struct-wrap-model; >

 ((object-id)*, label?, (caption)?, (abstract)*, (kwd-group)*, (alt-text | long-desc | email | ext-link | uri)*, (alternatives | chem-struct | code | graphic | media | preformat | textual-form)+, (attrib | permissions)*)

 The following, in order: